How to Create and Use a Marketing Campaign Plan Template

 The next two pieces appear similar, but there’s a crucial distinction.
 At a high level, your marketing strategy is the sum of the methods you’ll use to execute your campaign.

-For example, if you’re looking to target Generation Z customers, one strategy you may have is to engage with them on social media platforms they’re more likely to use, such as TikTok or Instagram.
+For example, if you’re looking to target Generation Z customers, one strategy you can use is to engage with them on social media platforms.

 There are many types of tactics you can cover here, including: